-- We conducted audit testing over nine components.
-These were selected based on our assessment of inherent risk and their financial significance to the company. - Eight components were subject to an audit of their complete financial information. - Specific audit procedures were performed on certain balances and transactions for one further component. - Our audit scope provided coverage of 99.8% of FRS 101 Profit before taxation expense.
+- The company has two core reportable segments, UK PMI and IPMI, which operate through eleven separate components. - We conducted audit testing over six components.
+These were selected based on our assessment of inherent risk and their financial significance to the company.
+Three components were subject to an audit of their complete financial information.

+Specific audit procedures were then performed on certain balances and transactions for three further components.
+Analytical procedures were performed over the remaining five components.

+Our audit scope provided coverage of 99.6% of gross premiums written, 97.0% of profit before taxation expense and 98.8% of total assets.